anynines/a9s-cli-v2/Backlog.md

 * FEATURE: Backups: Deleting Backups and Restore CRs
     * For completeness: Create command `a9s delete pg backup ...`
     * For completeness: Create command `a9s delete pg restore ...`

-* Usability: Backup, Infrastructure Region: When executing a9s create demo a8s for the first time, the infrastructure-region should be queried as a user input instead of being a default-parameter.
-The probability is too high that the user choses a non-viable default option instead of providing a valid region.

 * Create binaries in a release matrix, e.g. using Go Release Binaries with Gihub Action Matrix Strategy
     * https://github.com/marketplace/actions/go-release-binaries